0xleonardo/PHP-News-Portal/README.md

 This website was made as my final project for "Web application programming" class on Zagreb University of Applied Sciences.

-Technologies used in project: HTML, CSS, PHP, JavaScript, SQL, jQuery.
+Technologies used in project: HTML, CSS, PHP, JavaScript, SQL.

 'franceinfo.sql' database included in project must be imported.